 You have our sincere condolences.

-Talking with ______, I learned about how Hurricane Katrina has upset your plans for school [retirement, business].
+Talking with ______, I learned about how the Hurricane has upset your plans for school [retirement, business].
 I am very sorry this has happened.
 I know it must be extremely difficult for you and others in your situation.

 I simply want you to know I am thinking of you.
 I wish you the best possible outcome as you navigate this very difficult time.